odddollar/Hertz-hunter/README.md

     - A 20MHz interval offers the lowest resolution at the fastest update rate
 - Battery voltage monitoring with low battery alarm
 - Calibration between known low and high RSSI values
+- Displaying calibrated signal strength for the selected frequency

 ### Potential future features